 One of the examples is an entertaining anecdote about a 22-year-old who bought a brand new Corvette within a month of finding his first job.
 Many of us know a person who has made that mistake.

 Money Smart Guides — Most of us need a reminder to get organized.
 Shondell helps us out by providing insight into her bill paying process.
-Keep your bills separately from all other paperwork so you can find them easily, she says.
+Organize your bills separately from all other paperwork so you can find them easily, she says.
 Also, separate paid and unpaid bills.

 She also recommends automating your bill-paying process.
 People who commented on the article have a few good ideas, too.
 Love those comment sections.